-Speaker announced the following appointments to the Joint Committee on Sole Proprietors: Kotek, Co-Chair; McLane, Co-Vice Chair; Barnhart, Smith G, Williamson.
+Speaker announced the following appointments to the Joint Committee on the First Special Session of 2020: Kotek, Co-Chair; Drazan, Co-Vice Chair; Bynum, Holvey, Lewis, Salinas, and Stark.

-Leif moved that the Chief Clerk be instructed to notify the Senate and the Governor that the House of Representatives has organized and is ready for the business of the 2018 Special Session of the 79th Legislative Assembly.
-Motion carried on viva voce vote.
+Message from the Senate announcing the Senate has organized and is ready for the business of the First Special Session of the Eightieth Legislative Assembly.